nic-dgl104-winter-2024/rrj-BasranS/README.md

 1. What is the most surprising thing that you’ve learned about open source development and/or open source communities during your research this week?

    The incredible level of collaboration of people from different background into a particular community.
-Also, I learnt about the overall process pf PR, issue searching and much more in this week which is a great learning.
+Also, I learnt about the overall process of PR, issue searching and much more in this week which is a great learning.

 3. What types of open source projects do you find yourself most drawn to?
 Is there an obvious connection between them?